c9s/SQLBuilder/README.md

 To test with mysql database:

-    $ mysql -uroot -p
+    mysql -uroot -p
-    create database sqlbuilder charset utf8;
+    CREATE DATABASE sqlbuilder CHARSET utf8;
-    grant all privileges on sqlbuilder.* to 'testing'@'localhost' identified by '';
+    GRANT ALL PRIVILEGES ON sqlbuilder.* TO 'testing'@'localhost' identified by '';

     --- or use this to remove password for testing account SET PASSWORD FOR testing@localhost=PASSWORD('');